FYAbdulla/CDR-SectoralRebound/README.md

 ### 0. Master Databases
 This folder contains the complete master data sets for the emissions data or scenarios extracted from each of the Canada Energy Regulator (CER), IIASA's CD-Links Scenario Explorer (also known as the AR6 Scenario Explorer - this contains data both specific to Canada and to other national spatial contexts), the Navius gTech-IESD model, and Trottier's Canadian Energy Outlook 2021: Horizon 2060 Report.
-The folder also contains the references for each of the four databases, and a README file that provides an overview of the different data sources.
+The folder also contains the references for each of the four databases, and a text file that provides an overview of the different data sources.

 ### 1. Identifying Competition